Liability Insurance for Federal Employees and Contractors

 NEXT ARTICLE

+Any misstep in the handling of such high-profile tasks will lead to calls for accountability that may lead to allegations and investigations.
 Allegations and investigations can lead to suspensions, terminations, or even personal capacity lawsuits.
 If an allegation is made against you, it is a necessity, not luxury, to have knowledgeable and effective counsel advocating on your behalf.

-As the professional liability insurance (PLI) provider endorsed by the leading federal employee associations, FEDS Protection offers federal employee PLI policies with $1 million, $2 million, or $3 million in civil liability protection for attorney’s fees and indemnity costs in the event you are sued in your civil capacity.
+As the professional liability insurance (PLI) provider endorsed by the leading federal law enforcement employee associations, FEDS Protection offers federal employee PLI policies with $1 million, $2 million, or $3 million in civil liability protection for attorney’s fees and indemnity costs in the event you are sued in your civil capacity.
 The FEDS policy also includes $200,000 of legal representation coverage per incident for administrative actions and $100,000 of coverage for criminal defense costs.

 Annual premiums for FEDS Protection PLI start at $290.
 Additionally, federal managers, supervisors, and law enforcement officers are eligible for a reimbursement of up to 50% the cost of their PLI policy through their agency.
 To learn more about how a FEDS PLI policy can protect you and your career, browse our site or call (866) 955-FEDS, M-F 8:30am-6pm to speak directly to a representative.